Revolutionize your content strategy with a content audit

 1- Discovery call: The first step is a discovery call to discuss the organization’s key business objectives and how a content audit can map to those objectives.

-5- Formulate options: Your content marketer prepares a set of recommended options based on the results of her analysis.
+5- Formulate options: Your marketer prepares a set of recommended options based on the results of her analysis.

 Why your crypto or web3 platform needs a content audit

-You may already know why a technical product on the innovation frontier needs content marketing.
+You may already know why a technical product on the innovation frontier needs marketing.
 Just for fun, let’s use a meme to express the need for routine content auditing—

 A content audit can be the first important step for your blockchain company to become a thought leader.
-Content marketing in a rapidly growing sector like web3 can create unique opportunities to educate and nurture your target audience.
+Memorable marketing in a rapidly growing sector like web3 can create unique opportunities to educate and nurture your target audience.

 What makes content audits low risk